anjybnsl/razorpay-inspired-landing/README.md

 2. Open in Browser: Open the index.html file directly using your web browser (e.g., right-click -> "Open with...").

-Since the HTML includes the Tailwind CSS CDN link (<src="https://cdn.tailwindcss.com">), no separate build step or local installation is required for viewing.
+Since the HTML includes the Tailwind CSS CDN link, no separate build step or local installation is required for viewing.